arevolutioner/arevolutioner/README.md

 ### My Absolute Favorites:

 - 💻 &nbsp; I love exploring and learning new stuff.
-- 📰 &nbsp; Reading & writing tech blogs and non tech information whenever possible.
+- 📰 &nbsp; Reading and writing about tech and non tech.
-- 🍕 &nbsp; Having desire to create helpful and user friendly apps.
+- 🍕 &nbsp; Passionate to create impactful, scalable, and aesthetic-user friendly products.

 ### Languages and Tools: